CoreMedia/feedback-hub-adapter-tutorial/feedback_localization.md

 ![Tab Localization](images/feedback_tab.png "Tab Localization")

-We now have a custom icon and label for our Feedback source.
+You now have a custom icon and label for our Feedback source.

 ## Sub Tab Localization

-When using tabbed feedback rendering, the localized labels for these tabs can be provided in a similar way as for the main tab.
+When using tabbed feedback rendering, the localized labels for these tabs can be provided similarly as for the main tab.
 The required format is `<factoryId>_<collection>_tab_<labelType>`.
 Below you see an example that is used for the provider implementation: